stephane-caron/pymanoid/README.md

 To record a video synchronized with your simulation time, call `sim.record("filename.mp4")`.
-This will schedule an extra `CameraRecorder` process that takes a screenshot after each simulation step.
+This will schedule an extra `CameraRecorder` process that takes a capture of your simulation window after each step.
 You can then run your simulation as usual.
 Once your simulation is over, call the `make_pymanoid_video.sh` script created in the current folder.
 It will reassemble screenshots into a properly timed video `filename.mp4`.

+**Q: the video script returns an error "width/height not divisible by 2".**

+Bad choice of window size ;) You will need to crop the PNG files in the `pymanoid_rec/` temporary folder.
+For instance, if the resolution of these files is 1918x1059, `cd` to that folder and run `mogrify -crop 1918x1058+0+0 *.png`.